 I’ve been following (okay, bingeing) The Great British Baking Show and all I want to be is: 1. a great baker.
 2. Mary Berry.
 3. British.
 (Since all of these are tall orders, I’ll settle for #1 which is somewhat achievable.)
 For those who love to bake, or if you’re like me — a novice baker, you can create perfect sweet and savory bakes — just like the pros.
 Guaranteed.
 Why?
 Because if I can do it, anyone can.

 As many of you know: I like things simple and direct.
 I love homemade applesauce, but I don’t want to stand there and peel 3 pounds of apples, so I created an easy way to make it — no peeling — and it’s perfection.
-Same thing goes for baking:
+Same thing goes for baking.
+I wanted to create fantastic sweet and savory appetizers and desserts for my friends.
+Here’s one I ‘m rather proud of:

-One afternoon a week later, I was filling up my ice cube trays — the ones with lids as I hate when things spill all over — and due to my recent mishap, I was still finding flour and chocolate everywhere which, of course, reminded me of my recent “baking adventure.”
+One afternoon a week later, I was filling up my ice cube trays — the ones with lids as I hate when water spills all over when the door knocks my arm as I’m adding the trays.
+In any case, due to my recent bake-off mishap, I was still finding flour and chocolate everywhere which, of course reminded me of my recent “baking adventure.”

 CUT TO: MY LIGHT-BULB MOMENT